alanionita/own-underscore/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

+#### node.js

-Make sure you have node installed on your machine (any versions will work; v7.10.0 was used for this project)
+node.js must be installed on your machine (any versions will work; v7.10.0 was used for this project)

 ```
 $ node -v // v7.10.0
 ```

-To install node follow this guide https://nodejs.org/en/download/package-manager/#osx
+To install node follow this guide -  https://nodejs.org/en/download/package-manager/#osx

+#### npm

 npm is also required (any versions will work; v4.2.0 was used for this project)